Eusauropoda: Head and neck

-The skull length of the basal eusauropod, Patagosaurus is about 60 cm.
+The skull length of the basal eusauropod, Patagosaurus, is about 60 cm.
 One of the most basal eusauropods, Shunosaurus, has two characteristic features of the eusauropod elongated neck: the incorporation of the equivalent of the first dorsal vertebra into the cervical region of the spine, and the addition of two cervical vertebra in the middle of the cervical vertebrae.

 Other synapomorphies of Eusauropoda includes a retracted position of the external nares.
 Unlike prosauropods and theropods, which have a snout with smooth, unprotruding alveolar and subnarial regions, eusauropods have snouts with "stepped anterior margins".
-Further distinguishing features of eusauropods include the absence of the contact between the squamosal and the quadratojugal, the absence of the anterior process of the prefrontal, and a distally elongated anterior ramus of the quadratojugal.
+Further distinguishing features of eusauropods include the absence of the contact between the squamosal and the quadratojugal, the absence of the anterior (front) process of the prefrontal, and a distally elongated anterior ramus of the quadratojugal.
 Separating the anteroventral process of the nasal from the posterolateral process of the premaxilla, eusauropods also have a long maxilla that forms the posteroventral margin of the external naris.

 Feet and limbs

-Eusauporoda are also hypothesized to have a semi-digitigrade foot posture, demonstrated by footprint evidence.
-Paleontologist Jeffrey Wilson explains that eusauropods differ from theropods and prosauropods that have digitigrade pes where their heel and metatarsals are lifted off the ground.
-Eusauropods show asymmetry in their metatarsal shaft diameters where metatarsal I is broader than the others, suggesting that their weight was mostly assumed by their inner feet.
-According to Steven Salisbury and Jay Nair, basal eusauropods retain four pedal unguals but reduce their phalangeal number in their fourth digit to three units.
+Eusauruopods are hypothesized to have had a semi-digitigrade foot posture, demonstrated by footprint evidence.
+This differs from theropods and prosauropods, which had a digitigrade pes (foot) where the heel and metatarsals were lifted off the ground.
+Eusauropods show asymmetry in their metatarsal shaft diameters where metatarsal I was broader than the others, suggesting that their weight was mostly assumed by their inner feet.
+According to Steven Salisbury and Jay Nair, basal eusauropods retained four pedal unguals (the toe bones which supported claws) but reduced their phalangeal count in their fourth digit to three.
 The metatarsus in eusauropods is less than a quarter of their tibial length, unlike sauropod outgroups that have long hindlimbs and metatarsus that are almost half of their tibial length.